 About the Author/Sobre el autor

 Born in Brooklyn, Rosen attended Erasmus Hall High School and the City College of New York, where he studied creative writing with Joseph Heller and Francine du Plessix Gray.
 He lives in Manhattan with his wife, Mary Lyn Maiscott, a writer, editor, and singer.
-They both do freelance editorial work for Vanity Fair magazine.

 Robert Rosen es el autor de Nowhere Man: Los últimos días de John Lennon, un best seller internacional que ha sido traducido a seis lenguas.
 Sus memorias de investigación, Beaver Street: Una historia de la pornografía moderna, fueron publicadas con aclamación de la crítica en los E.U. y el Reino Unido por Headpress.
 En el transcurso de una carrera diversa, ha editado revistas pornográficas y un periódico clandestino, discursos escritos por el Secretario de la Fuerza Aérea, y se le ha otorgado el premio de poesía Hugo Boss.
 La obra de Rosen ha aparecido en publicaciones de todo el mundo, incluyendo The Independent (R.U.), Uncut (R.U.), Erotic Review (R.U.), Mother Jones, The Soho Weekly News, La Repubblica (Italia), Dagospia (Italia), VSD (Francia), Proceso (México), Reforma (México), y El Heraldo (Colombia).